scikit-maad/scikit-maad/README.md

 ## For advance users
 ### Installing from source

-If you want to work on `scikit-maad`itself, clone and install it:
+If you are interested in developing new features for `scikit-maad` or working with the latest version, clone and install it:

 ```bash
 $ git clone https://github.com/scikit-maad/scikit-maad.git
 $ cd scikit-maad
 $ pip install --editable .
 ```
-> Note: We expect all following commands to be run in the `scikit-maad` folder.

 ### Running tests